thatleeguy/Kirby-tinyThumb/readme.md

 ### 2. When file could not be compressed

 When a file is not compressed, it will try again the next time the page loads.
-It will fallback to show the visitor the original thumbnail if the compressed one could not be generated.
-That way it will always return an image to the visitor.
+It will fallback to show the original thumbnail if the compressed one could not be generated.
+That way it will always show an image to the visitor.

 ### 3. When file is already compressed

-If a page loads and the thumbnail has been compressed, it will not be compressed again on each page load, only the first time.
+If a page loads and the thumbnail has already been compressed, it will not be compressed again on each page load, only the first time.

-It simply check if the compressed file exist or not.
+It simply check if the compressed file already exist or not.

 ### 4. thumbs.filename and thumbs folder path

-If the `thumbs.filename` is or the thumbs folder path is changed in the config, this plugin will respect your setting.
+If the `thumbs.filename` or the thumbs folder path is changed in the config, this plugin will respect your setting and work with them.

+## Version 1

+Initial release